Belousov-Daniil/assert-and-test/README.md

 Pipeline, as an Assertion, are async, so it's can also be used as a api testing framework.
 Pipeline provides all neccessary events that can be managed by user.

-Api docs will be added later, support for UI wrapped is currently in development
+Api docs will be added later, support for UI wrapper is currently in development